 I’ve mentioned this in a previous post, but I never expected to see so much rain in this state.
-Isn’t it supposed to be a desert?
-We saw rain each of the 5 days we spent there and regularly experienced “sunshowers”—when a cloud would darken the sky and then rain would pelt your windshield as the sun returned.
-I certainly didn’t expect to see temps in the 50’s (in rain storms) in New Mexico that time of year!
+Isn’t it supposed to be a desert? 🤔 We saw rain each of the five days we spent there and regularly experienced “sunshowers”—when a cloud would darken the sky and then rain would pelt your windshield as the sun returned.
+I certainly didn’t expect to see temps in the 50s (in rainstorms) in New Mexico that time of year!

 The drastic change in ecosystems between the northern and southern portions of the state was stark.
-I found the south to be depressing, hot, dry, desert permeated by cracked earth.
+I found the south to be depressing with the hot, dry, desert that was permeated by cracked earth.
 As you traveled north you quickly returned to almost a prairie-like scrubland.
 This area reminded me of northeastern Wyoming.
-The grass was such a verdant spring green color that it felt like going back in time to early spring even though it was the first week of June.
+The grass was such a verdant spring green color that it felt like going back in time to early spring, even though it was the first week of June.

-As we drove past a rockslide on I-25 that had closed both Westbound lanes, I couldn’t help but be amazed by the power of Nature and the fact that, even in 2017, we don’t really control it, we just react to what it throws at us.
+As we drove past a rockslide on I-25 that had closed both westbound lanes, I couldn’t help but be amazed by the power of Nature and the fact that, even in 2017, we don’t really control it, we just react to what it throws at us.
 It was encouraging to see how it carries on.
-As an example, when the pines die from disease or fire, the aspen/birch shoot up in their spot.
-It may take a couple of decades and it may never be “the same” again; but Nature can’t truly be contained.
-As can be seen in the beautiful aspen groves, change doesn’t have to be a negative!
+As an example, when the pines die from disease or fire, the aspen/birch trees shoot up to replace them.
+It may take a couple of decades, and it may never be “the same” again, but Nature can’t truly be contained.
+As can be seen in the beautiful aspen groves, this change doesn’t have to be a bad thing!

 –The regular appearance of “roadside tables” accompanied us along our route, and we enjoyed them very much!
 They make very convenient lunch stops, offering space for humans and our 4-legged companions to stretch our legs.
 We have also found picnic lunches to be more relaxing for the ease of stopping they afford.
 They offer more healthy food opportunities, they allow you to enjoy the outdoors more, and they’re cheaper than stopping at restaurants (fast food or otherwise!)